Buried beneath the yielding wave

 Representative Text

-1 Buried beneath the yielding wave
+1 Buried beneath the yielding wave,

 The great Redeemer lies;

-Faith views him in the watery grave,
+Faith views Him in the wat'ry grave,

-And thence beholds him rise.
+And thence beholds Him rise.

 Their ardent zeal express,

-And in the Lord's appointed way
+And, in the Lord's appointed way,

 Fulfill all righteousness.
+[Chorus]

-3 With joy we in his footsteps tread,
+3 With joy we in His footsteps tread,

-And would his cause maintain;
+And would His cause maintain;

-Like him be numbered with the dead,
+Like Him be numbered with the dead,

-And with him rise and reign.
+And with Him rise again.
+[Chorus]

 Author: Benjamin Beddome